xinuvic/Simulators-for-SPS/README.md

 May 21st, Coding Update:
 The coding has been enhanced using Object-Oriented Programming (OOP), making it easier to extend.
 Everyone is welcome to utilize the new developed simulator for SPS evaluation.
 Please access it in the folder "OOP_for_SPS".
+We highly recommend utilizing our newly developed OOP version, as it offers significant advantages for extending the simulator to accommodate new scenarios or applications.
+Besides the convenience provided by objective-oriented programming, this version provides a finer granularity, operating at the millisecond level instead of interval-level simulation.
+With this enhanced simulator, you can further develop and implement a wide range of new applications supported by the latest standard, including both aperiodic and periodic traffic.
 ---------------------------------
 This is a simulator for semi-persistent scheduling in C-V2X Mode 4.
 Default parameter settings are based on the standard for 20Hz beacon broadcasting.